open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart.md

 chart, and publishes it as OCM component version in an OCI registry.
 Then, an operator who wants to deploy the application via Helm chart in a Kubernetes cluster, creates a `ResourceGraphDefinition` with resources that point to this OCM component version.
-Using CEL expressions inside the `ResourceGraphDefinition`, the information about the resource location will be passed to FluxCD, which will then deploy and configure the Helm chart into the Kubernetes cluster.
+Using CEL expressions inside the `ResourceGraphDefinition`, the information about the resource location will be passed to FluxCD, which will then configure the Helm chart and deploy it into the Kubernetes cluster.

 > [!IMPORTANT]